salbrecht-mungil/holiday-planner/README.md

 - Test Case 11: Make request to change status for particular employee - returns 200 and "Holiday status has been updated"

 ## Ideas for improvements
-- Add unit tests and e2e tests to ensure the API can cope with possible scenarios.
+- Add unit tests and e2e tests to ensure the API can cope with all possible scenarios.
-- Add authorization (Auth0) from which employee_id and manager_id can be retrieved.
-- Deploy API to cloud and allow for both APIs to run at the same time
+- Currently database connection is hard-coded. postgresConn would have to be dynamically managed through environment variables.
+Now that I've come across 12 factor apps during the assignment I would apply those principles which would include configuration of evironment variables.
+- Add an authentication and an authorization layer to secure the API.
+- Add payload validation, e.g. to validate vacation start and end dates.
+- Add a repository pattern such as Docker to manage complexity (e.g. through the Dockerfile), take advantage of re-usability and not having to worry about setting up different environments.
+- Looking into database migrations to handle the set up and maintanance of the database as opposed to how it's been handled in this assignment.